 On behalf of the Board of Directors, it is our pleasure to cordially invite you to participate in the 2020 Annual Meeting of Shareholders of Dave & Buster's Entertainment, Inc. (the "Annual Meeting") on June 23, 2020, at 8:30 a.m.
 Central Daylight Time.
 We are pleased to announce that this year's Annual Meeting will be our first time hosting a completely virtual meeting of shareholders, which will be conducted solely online via live webcast.
-You will be able to listen to the Annual Meeting.
+You will be able to listen to the Annual Meeting live online, vote your shares electronically and submit your questions prior to and during the Annual Meeting.
 You may access the Annual Meeting by visiting www.meetingcenter.io/226537069 on the meeting date and at the time described in the accompanying Notice of Annual Meeting of Shareholders and Proxy Statement.
 The password for the Annual Meeting is: PLAY2020.
 Please be sure to check in early to ensure that you can access the Annual Meeting on your computer or other electronic device.
 You will find information regarding the matters expected to be addressed at the Annual Meeting described in detail in the accompanying Notice of Annual Meeting of Shareholders and Proxy Statement.